michaelbartnett/withlox/README.md

   probably be a bunch of temporary TypeDescriptors being created when interpreting types from JSON.
 This is okay, we can use a scratch allocator for those.

-- [ ] Make a symbol table that contains bindings from names (symbols, so they're interned) to stored TypeDescriptors.
+- [.]
+Make a symbol table that contains bindings from names (symbols, so they're interned) to stored TypeDescriptors.
+  PROGRESS NOTE: Made a hashtable!
+This can be the lookup structure for both symbols and bindings.
+  PROGRESS NOTE: Made a name table!
+I wanted to store and intern all names, and this accomodates that.
+                 Now a symbol table can map NameRefs to TypeDecsriptors

-- [ ] Get this in a git repo.
+- [x] Get this in a git repo.

 ## Modifying types, and propagating those chagnes